gridsync/gridsync/README.rst

 * Local filesystem monitoring -- Gridsync watches for local changes to files and directories (via inotify/FSEvents/kqueue/ReadDirectoryChangesW) and can automate backup operations [*]_ .
 * Remote filesystem monitoring -- Gridsync periodically polls for changes in remote storage grids, providing basic synchronization functionality.
 * Status indicators and desktop notifications -- the user will know, at a glance, when files are being uploaded or downloaded (via system tray icon animations) and will optionally receive notifications (via DBus on GNU/Linux, Notification Center on OS X, etc.) when operations have completed.
-* 'One-click' sharing -- similar to BitTorrent ``magnet:`` links, the IANA-friendly `Gridsync URI specification`_ allows users to easily join friends' storage grids or to synchronize remote Tahoe-LAFS directories with the local filesystem.
+* 'One-click' sharing -- similar to BitTorrent ``magnet:`` links, the IANA-friendly `Gridsync URI specification`_ allows users to easily join others' storage grids or to synchronize remote Tahoe-LAFS directories with the local filesystem.
-* OS/Desktop-level integration -- Gridsync will (optionally) run at startup, install URI-handlers, provide context menus for file-sharing in file managers, etc.
+* OS/Desktop-level integration -- Gridsync will (optionally) run at startup, install OS-level URI-handlers, provide context menus for sharing files directly in popular desktop file managers, etc.

 .. _Gridsync URI specification: https://github.com/gridsync/gridsync/blob/master/docs/uri_scheme.rst